MoAT-Verifier/webpage/README.md

 | `/evaluation/` | Experimental setup, LTL properties, results table |
 | `/getting_started/` | Input, output, and components |
 | `/publications/` | The papers (generated, see below) and the tools MoAT builds on |

-The technical content is taken from the MoAT paper, whose LaTeX sources are kept in a separate repository rather than here.
-The paper is the source of truth for all claims, formulas, and benchmark numbers — in particular, the results table in `src/pages/evaluation.astro` is a transcription of the evaluation table in that paper.

 Site identity and metadata live in [`src/config/site.js`](src/config/site.js); the header navigation is [`src/data/menu.json`](src/data/menu.json).